openlawteam/docs/docs/api-client/README.md

 ### getCurrentNetwork

-Get the application level Ethereum network that has been set by an `Admin` user to be the default network for all signatures and smart contract executions performed on an OpenLaw instance.
+Get the application level Ethereum network that has been set by an `Admin` user to be the default network for all signatures and smart contract executions (if no [contract level network](/markup-language/#selecting-the-contract-level-ethereum-network) is specified in a template for the executions) performed on an OpenLaw instance.

 ```
 GET /network